Bedourie, Queensland: Education

-Bedourie State School is a government primary (Early Childhood-6) school for boys and girls at 3 Timor Street (24.3603°S 139.4713°E).
+Bedourie State School is a government primary (Early Childhood to Year 6) school for boys and girls at 3 Timor Street (24.3603°S 139.4713°E).
 In 2017, the school had an enrolment of 8 students with 2 teachers and 3 non-teaching staff (1 full-time equivalent).
 In 2018, the school had an enrolment of 7 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Bedourie or nearby.
 The options are distance education and boarding school.

 Amenities

-Bedourie has an aquatic centre, museum, outback golf course, visitor information centre, and a racetrack.
+Bedourie has an aquatic centre, museum, outback golf course, visitor information centre, a tourist park and a racetrack.

 The Royal Hotel was built from adobe bricks in the 1880s.

 The Diamantina Shire Council operates the Bedourie Library on 13 Herbert Street.

-The Simpson Desert Roadhouse provides petrol and automotive services, accommodation, general supplies, accommodation, restaurant and bar.
+The Simpson Desert Roadhouse provides petrol and automotive services, accommodation, general supplies, restaurant and bar.

 Attractions

 The Bedourie Camel Races are held annually in July.
 The event is coordinated by the Bedourie Golf and Leisure Club and is a major tourist event for the region.
-As well as camel racing, the event hosts pig races, live music and entertainment and a camp oven cook off.
+As well as camel racing, the event hosts pig races, live music and entertainment.
+The town is renowned for the Bedourie Camp Oven, a modification of traditional camp ovens developed in the 1920s to withstand the rigours of travel across the outback.

+Total solar eclipses

+Bedourie will have the rare experience of being located within the path of totality of two total solar eclipses, only nine years apart.
+The first will occur on 22 July 2028 and the second on 13 July 2037.